-With just a few changes in your company culture, your employees can be well on their way towards enjoying some of those runner’s high endorphins.
-By improving the physical well-being of your employees, you’ll also do wonders for their mental well-being, touching upon two of the four aspects of holistic personal health.
+With just a few changes in your company culture, your employees can be well on their way towards more energised and productive working days.
+By improving the physical wellbeing of your employees, you’ll also do wonders for their mental wellbeing, touching upon two of the four aspects of holistic employee health.
 It is also important to note that a shift in company culture towards better health can increase engagement from 7% to 55%.

 Employees need to be able to put their health first if they want to focus on their work.
 When employees are healthy, they are able to better focus on their job.
 If employees are not feeling well, it is difficult to focus on work no matter how hard they try.

 Naturally, improving overall employee health can be a complex and involved process.
 The Wellbeing360 Launchpad is a tool that not only identifies your companies problem area, based on clinically validated tests, it offers a comprehensive way to deploy health, safety and wellbeing programs.
 All whilst tracking and identifying optimisations and measuring direct ROI.
 Vitality Works can help you identify the areas that your business needs to focus on, contact one of our helpful specialists to find our how it can deliver value to your company.